aristocratos/btop/README.md

    sudo make install
    ```

-3. **(Optional/Required for Intel GPU) Set extended capabilities or suid bit to btop**
+3. **(Optional/Required for Intel GPU and CPU wattage) Set extended capabilities or suid bit to btop**

    Enables signal sending to any process without starting with `sudo` and can prevent /proc read permissions problems on some systems.

-   Is required for Intel GPU support.
+   Is required for Intel GPU support and CPU wattage monitoring.

    * **Run:**